 (3.14)

 This property of resistors can be used for the acquisition of various mechanical measurands.
-When a mechanical load is applied to the wire, it is either elongated or shortened (Schrüfer et al., 2018, p.
+When a mechanical load is applied to a wire, it is either elongated or shortened (Schrüfer et al., 2018, p.
 218).
-Generally, the influence of the load can change all three parameters of equation 3.14.
+Generally, the influence of the load can change all three parameters of Eqn.
+3.14.
 The resulting change of resistance ΔR is described based on deviation propagation (Schrüfer et al., 2018, p.
-219)
+219):

 ∆RR=∆ll-∆AA+∆ρρ